 Stuttgart Travel Guide

 Situated among the rolling hills of Germany's premiere wine-growing region, Stuttgart is capital of the state of Baden-Wurttemberg in southwestern Germany.
-Dotted with beautiful historical buildings, impressive parks, and fantastic art museums, this modern city is a good touristic stopover due to its undulating wine estates, annual beer festival, mineral spa culture and acclaimed ballet, opera and philharmonic companies.
+Dotted with beautiful buildings, impressive parks, and fantastic art museums, this modern city is a good touristic stopover due to its undulating wine estates, annual beer festival, mineral spa culture and acclaimed ballet, opera and philharmonic companies.

-Charming olde worlde quarters like the Bohnenviertel (Bean District), with its sidewalk cafés and cobbled streets, meet the modern pedestrianised precincts of contemporary Stuttgart, boasting the latest in European trends, such as Königstrasse, one of the longest shopping streets in Germany.
+Charming olde worlde quarters like the Bohnenviertel (Bean District), with its sidewalk cafés and cobbled streets, meet the modern pedestrianised precincts of contemporary Stuttgart, such as Königstrasse, one of the longest shopping streets in Germany.
 A big city with a small-town atmosphere, visitors will find the bustling art nouveau Market Hall transports them to former, countrified years.
 Nowadays, this is where organic fruit and vegetables, aromatic cheeses and fresh fish from the North Sea can be found.
 Another must for any visitor to this city is a trip to one of Stuttgart's reputed mineral baths, be it the modern and luxurious Mineralbad Cannstatt or the Mineral Bath Berg, which exudes a wistful fifties charm.

 Become our Stuttgart Travel Expert

 We are looking for contributors for our Stuttgart travel guide.
 If you are a local, a regular traveller to Stuttgart or a travel professional with time to contribute and answer occasional forum questions, please contact us.